Notice of Rulemaking

-You may also wish to review OJJDP's Core Requirements page, which outlines requirements with which participating states must comply.
+You may also wish to review OJJDP's Core Requirements page, which outlines more details on the requirements with which participating states must comply.

 Training and Technical Assistance

-Training and technical assistance to states and local communities is available through the Title II Formula Grant Program.
-To request assistance visit OJJDP's training and technical assistance (TTA) portal and access resources on the Training and Technical Assistance web page.
+Additionally, training and technical assistance to states and local communities is available through the Title II Formula Grant Program.
+To request assistance, visit OJJDP's training and technical assistance (TTA) portal and access resources on the Training and Technical Assistance webpage.

 Monthly Calls with Title II Grantees